blockscout/blockscout-rs/verification/README.md

 In that case, you can run the binary using just `verification`.

 ## Configuration
-Currently, the service uses a configuration file the path to which is specified via CLI flag `--config-path=[path]`.
+Service uses a configuration file the path to which is specified via CLI flag `--config-path=[path]`.
 The configuration file may contain the following options:
 ```toml
 [server]